How do you handle tension when you are the one who needs to lead?

 DO approach with an open mind and true curiosity.

-Stephen R. Covey put it supremely when he said, "Seek first to understand, Then to be understood."
+Stephen R. Covey put it supremely when he said, "Seek first to understand, then to be understood."

 You still may not agree, but at least you will begin to understand the reasoning and motivation behind the other person's belief.
 That opens the door to civil exchange of ideas.

-The next thing to DO is get outside your own head and actually Listen.
+The next thing to DO is get outside your own head and actually listen.

 Look at social media and news today.
 All you see is talking heads shouting at each other.
 No one really listening or trying to understand.
 Aggressive defense of each one's point.